allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 #### Learning algorithm
 Finally, let us briefly touch on the algorithm that we will use to train our embodied agent to navigate.
-While *allenact* offers us great flexibility to train models using complex pipelines, we will be using a simple pure reinforcement learning approach for this tutorial.
+While *AllenAct* offers us great flexibility to train models using complex pipelines, we will be using a simple pure reinforcement learning approach for this tutorial.
 More specifically, we will be using DD-PPO, a decentralized and distributed variant of the ubiquitous PPO algorithm.
 For those unfamiliar with Reinforcement Learning we highly recommend [this tutorial](http://karpathy.github.io/2016/05/31/rl/) by Andrej Karpathy, and [this